WaceraMercyThird/Object-Oriented-Programming/README.md

 Your user should be able to:

-- Add deposit and recieve a message deplaying the balance in the account.
+- Add deposit and recieve a message desplaying the balance in the account.
 - Withdraw money from there account and return a message showing how much has been deductin and the new balance in the bank account.
 - See each and every deposit the user deposited.
 - See withdraw that was taken from the bank.